agibsonsw/AndyJS/README.md

 just delete the other file.
 (Be aware, though, that it may be re-installed on a future update.)
 However, if you are not using jQuery, then you do not need to delete the completions file, as it will just be ignored.

+If you use both files, though, then the default (file) completions are likely to display twice :)